Scorpiokat/hacker-rank/README.md

 Hello
 # hacker-rank
-Here is my coding experience at hacker-rank
+Here is my coding experience at hackerrank.com